Art Terms and Definitions — T

 You May Also Like

-This glossary of art terms is provided as a valuable resource for art enthusiasts.
+This art terms wordlist is provided as a valuable resource for art enthusiasts.
 If you like the information here and find it helpful, please consider purchasing a painting.
-Your support helps to cover the cost of keeping this art words lexicon online.
+Your support helps to cover the cost of keeping this art thesaurus online.
 Simply click or tap the thumbnail link of any Teresa Bernard oil painting to view additional details.

 Christian art